Memewtoo/metacraft/challenges/solproof/challenge4-solana/README.md

 By this approach, I observed that a layer of abstraction has been added on the transactions on Break Solana Game.

-Overall, when compared to the HelloWorld Program, I can say the Solana Break Game is high-level by abstracting the low-level details of creating and sending transations while, HellowWorld seems to be a more a low-level and traditional way to create and send Solana transactions.
+Overall, when compared to the HelloWorld Program, I can say the Solana Break Game is high-level by abstracting the low-level details of creating and sending transations while, HelloWorld seems to be a more a low-level and traditional way to create and send Solana transactions.